ipgur/tinder/README.md

 At the current moment JTW is best used in the monolythic setup, that is, you have one api with register & login also in the same API.
 You could setup JWT via satellite, but then it needs to be setup with the same secret across all APIs using it.

-JWT secret can be changed in case of breach with little consequance: all it means upon change / restart of the APIs is just that tokens need to be reacquired.
+JWT secret can be changed in case of breach with little consequance: all it means upon change / restart of the APIs is just that tokens need to be reaquired.

 One alternative is to use UUID generated tokens.
 Those are done via SecureRandom (java implementation) and they are random enough for security purposes.
 This means that your filter (API kind of filter) will query the 'central' auth api where the /checktoken is.